Anne-Sophee/Anne-Sophee/README.md

 - 👀 I’m interested in Cultural Exchange, Cinema and since a few months in UX/UI design.
 - 🌱 I’m currently working on improving my skills in web and mobile application development in order to learn more about UX/UI.
 - 🎓 I have participate in a 10 weeks bootcamp and obtained my certificate as a web and mobile app development project manager.
-- 💞️ I’m now looking for an intership.
+- 💞️ I’m now looking for an internship.
 - 📫 You can reach me at : anesofie.menuel at gmail.com
 - 💡 Find here my projects that I'm still working on.